Shahrum Kashani: Health

 Kashani had a long battle with alcoholism and was sober for several months during his stay in Istanbul, but relapsed months prior to his death.
 Legendary Iranian singer, Dariush Eghbali tried to help him with his alcoholism.
 He died in hospital in Istanbul from COVID-19, while being treated for liver problems brought on by alcoholism.

+Birth and family

+Kashani was born in Rome, Italy, and lived and spoke Italian until the age of 7.But his grandfather, out of patriotism, obtained his birth certificate in Tehran.
+He left Iran as a teenager.
+He lived for several years in Turkey, where he said he was fluent in Istanbul Turkish.
+At the age of 18, he began his singing career in the United States; he also spent three years in Dubai and then settled in Los Angeles.